nicolae-stelian/project-auth/README.md

 ```
     DATABASE_URL=mysql://root:@127.0.0.1:3306/db_auth
 ```
-For create database and the tables we execute:
+For create database and the tables we execute (optionaly we can pass env variables):
 ```
 bin/console doctrine:database:create
 bin/console doctrine:schema:create
 ```

 In .env or .env.local you can configure Swiftmailer for sendig mails with activation link.